GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

-# Robonomic Expansion, Human Interaction, and Calvin
+# Robonomic Expansion, Human Interaction, and Calvin Design Doc

 RoboTorq economies grow and shrink in direct proportion to the value of the robotic labor occurring at any given time, because that determines how much RoboTorq is minted.
 Simple enough.

 But facilitating that growth may not be so straightforward.
-Obviously, it requires more Robots, but only if the ones you have are working at capacity and demand is not met.
+Obviously, it requires more Robots, but only if the ones you have are working at capacity and demand (current and/or future) is not met.

-But more robots are not always going to cut it.
-For starters,  Daneel's fleet needs to maintain a reserve of robots to smooth out spikes in utilization.
-So purchases need to be planned.
+So, more robots are not always going to cut it.
+For starters,  Daneel's fleet needs to maintain a reserve of robots to smooth out spikes in current utilization via production and future demand through BidNet.
+This means large purchase agreements need to be planned to include batched shipments over extended periods of time.
+This allows the reserve pool to grow organically under each successive agreement, ensuring the price of robotic labor at BidNet doesn't plummet because 500k bots got dumped into the reserve pool overnight.

 Robots need TokenTorq from Giskard to mine Torq while producing.
 If Giskard is short on TokenTorq Capacity, data centers need to be upgraded, which means upgrading a Deep Underground Military Bunker, or even building a new one!